Setting targets, taking action in the fight against climate change

 At Enbridge, we recognize the pressing need to combat climate change—and our ambitious operational emissions reduction plan reflects that priority.

-In November 2020, Enbridge became the first midstream company in Canada, and North America’s largest energy transportation company, to commit to achieving net-zero greenhouse gas emissions by 2050.
+In November 2020, Enbridge became the first midstream company in Canada, and North America’s largest energy transportation company, to commit to achieving net-zero greenhouse gas emissions from our operations by 20501, 3.

-Both our net-zero goal and our interim target—reducing the intensity of our operational emissions 35% by 2030—were developed using guidance and methodology recommended by the Science Based Targets initiative (SBTi), which drives ambitious climate action in the private sector.
+Both our net-zero goal and our interim target—reducing the intensity of our operational emissions from our operations 35% by 20301, 2—were developed using guidance and methodology recommended by the Science Based Targets initiative (SBTi), which drives ambitious climate action in the private sector.

 Our strategy to achieve our net-zero goal focuses on four key pathways: